How to Get More REM Sleep Naturally

 Rapid Eye Movement (REM) Sleep

 REM sleep is the stage when most dreaming occurs.
-This sleep phase is crucial for mental restoration, memory consolidation, and emotional well-being.
+This sleep phase is crucial for brain activity, mental restoration, memory consolidation, and emotional well-being.

 Adults generally require approximately 90 minutes of REM sleep nightly, although age varies.